aschei/encdrive/README.md

 To use the shell scripts you have to

 1. get them on your computer
-2. copy them to for instance /usr/local/bin
+2. ensure they are executable for at least root

-3. ensure they are executable for at least root
+To allow to run the scripts without specifying the whole path, copy them to for instance /usr/local/bin or add the directory they are in to your PATH.

 ### Setting up a new encryped drive in a file
 To setup an encrypted drive just